 For me, summer is always a time of organization.
 It’s when I regroup and reflect, and I try to make changes that will keep me organized for the school year.
 I recently shared how I organize my lesson plans here, and in this post I will share how I keep my classroom organized.
+Hopefully you will find ideas you can for organizing your classroom as well.

-Don’t Be Afraid To Purge
+Don’t Be Afraid To Purge When Organizing your Classroom

-The first and probably most important thing I do is to eliminate clutter.
+The first and probably most important thing I do when organizing your classroom is to eliminate clutter.
 I am a firm believer that less is more.
 Almost all teachers inherit a classroom that is full of ….stuff.
 I’ve moved into classrooms where every shelf in every cabinet was crammed full of another person’s treasures.
 Many teachers, myself included, purchase materials with their own money, and it’s hard to let those resources go.
 We don’t know if and when we’ll need them again.
 I get it.
 But, when we have too much it becomes overwhelming, and it prevents us from finding what we need and from having space to be truly organized.

 Before I set up my classroom, I declutter all of my closets (if I had any) and cabinets.
 If I’m at a new school or new classroom, this is a HUGE project.
 I first ask my administration what they would like me to do with the materials I don’t need.
 Almost always, the answer is to set it in the hallway.
 I empty every single thing from the cabinets and start from scratch.
 When doing this, I recommend having a large area to place things, since it’s surprising to see just how much can be in a cabinet.